Retinopathy of Prematurity

 WHILE YOU ARE HERE:

-Your baby's caregiver will do an ophthalmoscopy.
+Your baby's healthcare provider will do an ophthalmoscopy.
 Your baby's eyes will be numbed to prevent pain.
-Your baby may be given a pacifier or sweet liquid to soothe him.
-Your baby's caregiver will dilate your baby's pupils and look at the back of his eyes with an ophthalmoscope.
+Your baby may be given a pacifier or sweet liquid to soothe him or her.
+Your baby's healthcare provider will dilate your baby's pupils and look at the back of his or her eyes with an ophthalmoscope.
 An ophthalmoscope is a magnifying instrument with a light.
-He looks for abnormal blood vessels in your baby's eyes.
+The provider will look for abnormal blood vessels in your baby's eyes.

-Your baby may need any of the following surgeries if his retinopathy is severe:
+Your baby may need any of the following surgeries if his or her retinopathy is severe:

-- Laser therapy: Your baby's caregiver uses a laser to remove abnormal blood vessels.
+- Laser therapy: Your baby's healthcare provider uses a laser to remove abnormal blood vessels.

-- Cryotherapy: Your baby's caregiver freezes areas of abnormal blood vessels to slow or stop their growth.
+- Cryotherapy: Your baby's healthcare provider freezes areas of abnormal blood vessels to slow or stop their growth.

 - Scleral buckling: A band is placed on the eye to help prevent fluid inside the eye from pulling on scar tissue.
 This helps prevent retinal detachment.
 The band is removed at a later date as your child grows.

-- Vitrectomy: Your baby's caregiver removes the cloudy or bloody vitreous gel that fills the center of your baby's eye.
+- Vitrectomy: Your baby's healthcare provider removes the cloudy or bloody vitreous gel that fills the center of your baby's eye.
 The gel is replaced by saline (salt water) to maintain normal pressure in the eye.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.